 About Judith Cukor, Ph.D.

 Dr. Judith Cukor is a clinical psychologist with specialized training and expertise in the field of behavioral medicine, addressing the psychological needs of individuals with medical problems including burn injury survivors, traumatic brain injury and chronic illness.
 She also has special expertise in the cognitive behavioral treatment of anxiety, depression and potst traumatic stress disorder.

-Judith Cukor, PhD is an Assistant Professor of Psychology in Psychiatry at Weill Cornell Medical College/New York Presbyterian Hospital, in the Program for Anxiety and Traumatic Stress Studies.
+Judith Cukor, PhD is an Associate Professor of Psychology in Clinical Psychiatry at Weill Cornell Medicine/New York Presbyterian Hospital, in the Program for Anxiety and Traumatic Stress Studies.
 Her expertise lies in the cognitive-behavioral treatment of mood and anxiety disorders and in the field of behavioral medicine, addressing the psychological needs of individuals with medical problems.